Raw Milk from Organic Fed Goats For Sale

 Please contact for availability and pick up.
 We cannot meet in Florida as we don't have a Florida license.

-We will be milk testing soon!
+We will be milk testing for the 2026 season!

-And the other more important reason is we'll be getting an analysis of the milk from each goat each month.
+And the other more important reason for milk testing is we'll be getting an analysis of the milk from each goat each month.
 It includes, first and foremost, the somatic cell count.
 If high, it would indicate someone likely has mastitis.
 In which case we'd pull from selling until tested clear.
 Also included are butterfat, fatty acids, protein, casein, lactose, total solids, milk urea nitrogen, and freezing point depression.
 All of which should give us a good idea of the milk quality.

 We do not use antibiotics unless absolutely necessary (and haven't had to yet.)
 If we do end up having to use them, the milk will be tested clear before being offered up for sale again.

 We have not needed to worm since we've started.
 So, no concerns of wormers showing up in the milk.
 Everyone looks great and healthy.
 We keep the hay up in nets (which can be controversial, but the holes are small and there's no horns in this herd) and the feed buckets are over rump height.
 They already don't like eating things below their knees, so keeping their food up works very well to keep them from getting increased parasite loads from eating around their poo.
-And keeping proper minerals for them help keep their immune system kicking hard and keeping things in check.
+And keeping proper minerals for them helps keep their immune system kicking hard and keeping things in check.
 When we have the vet out for blood work this year, we do plan on having a couple fecals run out of curiosity.

 We do drink our own milk, which is allowed.
 Though I'm going to put this disclaimer here as well that we're selling pet quality and it's not for human consumption.
 I find it very nice, though, not goaty at all, even after being in the fridge for over a week it still tastes great.
 It tastes similar to cow milk from the store, but better, a little sweeter.
 If it sits undisturbed for a few days, the cream does slowly separate and if not shaken first, I get a nice bit of thick cream on my cereal.
 Which is sweet and delicious.
+We did have a couple months where it was tasting off this year and narrowed it down to a mineral issue, finally, which has since been fixed and milk is back to normal, now.

 Milk Information